Gix075/jqueryIntroLoader/README.md

 *Read documentation to learn more about plugin options and use.*

+###Warning!
+From version 1.4.0 some option names are changed.<br>
+On official documentation page you can find a table with all changes.

 ###Documentation
 You can find an exaustive documentation on plugin home page<br> [http://factory.brainleaf.eu/jqueryIntroLoader/documentation.php](http://factory.brainleaf.eu/jqueryIntroLoader/documentation.php)